joshblack07/UR-Cyber-Security-Capstone-3/Reports/Defensive_Report.md

 The target of this attack was: `Target 1` IP: '192.168.1.110'

-Target 1 is an Apache web server and has SSH enabled, so 'port 80' and 'port 22' are possible ports of entry for attackers.
+Target 1 is an Apache web server and has SSH enabled, so `port 80` and `port 22` are possible ports of entry for attackers.
 As such, the following alerts have been implemented:

 ### Monitoring the Targets